Advanced Practice Nurses

 I have authored several articles and book chapters surrounding the topic of gynecologic cancer and acute care.
 I have been involved in several professional organizations, including ONS, AANP, and SGNO.
-I have held board positions in the AANP (Member- at-Large, Nominations Committee) and SGNO (2nd VP, 1st VP, Secretary/Treasurer), where I am currently officiating as the President for the 2010-2012 cycle.
+I have held board positions in the AANP (Member- at-Large, Nominations Committee) and SGNO (2nd VP, 1st VP, Secretary/Treasurer), where I officiated as the President for the 2010-2012 cycle.

 Kathleen M. Doughtie RN, MSN, WHNP